 The Company's Board is accountable for the long-term success of the Company by setting the Company's strategic objectives and monitoring performance against those objectives.
-The Board is led by the Chairman, and as at 31 December 2018 comprised one executive director and four non-executive directors.
-The day-to-day management of the Company is led by the Chief Executive Officer through the L&G Re Capital Committee and the Reinsurance Risk Committee.
+The Board is led by the Chairman, and as at 31 December 2020 comprised one executive director and five non-executive directors.
+The day-to-day management of the Company is led by the Chief Executive Officer ("CEO").

-The Company Board meets formally on a regular basis and at each meeting, considers the strategy of the Company.
+The Company Board meets formally on a regular basis and is responsible for setting Company strategy.
 The Company operates within a clearly defined delegated authority framework.
-The delegated authority framework ensures that there is an appropriate level of Board strategic oversight.
+The delegated authority framework ensures that there is an appropriate level of Board contribution to and oversight of key decisions and that the day-to-day business is managed effectively.